ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

        1. Select either public-only or private-only networking.
        2. For private-only, click **Add new +** and enter the subnet value.
 Then, click the **Save** icon.
 Repeat for all of the subnets that you want to add.
     * For workload connectivity, select either public and private networking or private-only networking.
-8. Review the add-on service options to deploy the Veeam® Backup and Replication service and the VMware Cloud Director Availability service.
+8. Review the add-on service options to deploy the Veeam® Backup service and the VMware Cloud Director Availability service.
 Toggle the service off if you do not want to include it in your order.
 8. In the **Summary** panel, review the instance settings and the estimated price.
 7. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.